 Increasingly, social media is also lending itself to local marketing.
-Restaurants, bars and shops, for example, might consider listing on Foursquare, a free location-based mobile app that uses global positioning data to allow people to share information about specific locations.
+Restaurants, bars and shops, for example, might consider listing on Foursquare, a free location-based mobile app that uses global positioning data to allow people to share information about shops, restaurants, bars and other attractions.
 Users can automatically pick up suggestions on where to go from within their vicinity.

 Face-to-face networking can be an extremely effective way of building local custom, particularly for business-to-business customers.
 "If someone has met you they are much more likely to want to use your firm or refer you," points out Orchard.